- 1.5 year Graduate Diploma with flight screening beginning each September, followed by flying training and academic study beginning in Term 1.

 - Be an Australian citizen or Permanent Resident

 If you meet the requirements stated above, please submit an official Admission Application online at Apply Online for this program.
 (Note: select Postgraduate then type in 5536 for Program Code).
-Application fee applies.
+Online application fee may be applicable.

 Note: A cognate discipline is one commonly used as background in managing flying operations.
 Cognate disciplines include engineering, physical science, mathematics, psychology or business.